dandavies99/dandavies99.github.io/_posts/2021-11-19-django-permissions.md

 - [Goal 4](#goal-4-enable-object-level-permissions-with-django-guardian): Have control over permissions at the object level -- not just the model level -- so that the same user can perform different actions on two instances of the same model.
 - [Goal 5](#goal-5-set-object-level-permissions-automatically-using-signal-handlers): Make sure object-level permissions propagate automatically when new objects and users are created or changed.

-## Preliminaries
 Before diving into the rest of the article, I'll put a quick recap here of some Django permissions basics.
 If you're familiar with the Django authentication system, you may want to skip this section.

-### Preliminary 1: Django Permissions 101
+## Preliminary 1: Django Permissions 101
  Users and permissions are two key components of the Django [authentication system](https://docs.djangoproject.com/en/2.2/topics/auth/).
 This, like the rest of Django, is very well documented, but some key points are:

-#### There are four default permissions.
+### There are four default permissions
 As long as `django.contrib.auth` is in your `INSTALLED_APPS` [settings](https://docs.djangoproject.com/en/2.2/ref/settings/#std:setting-INSTALLED_APPS), four [default permissions](https://docs.djangoproject.com/en/2.2/topics/auth/default/#default-permissions) -- *add, delete, change, view* -- are created for each model.

-#### Permissions are essentially binary flags.
+### Permissions are essentially binary flags
 These flags determine whether users can perform a certain task on each  model.
 Groups can also be given permissions and users get the permissions of the groups they belong to.

-#### Assigning, removing and checking permissions is straightforward.
+### Assigning, removing and checking permissions is straightforward
 Assuming we have a user with username "A.User", we can grant them a permission for Experiments, after importing the relevant models:
 ```python
 from django.contrib.auth.models import User, Permission